 Skills Active apprenticeships are zero-fees until the end of 2022, under the government's Targeted Training Fund.

 To check out our fees list, click here.

 For more detailed information about the cost of doing an on-job qualification, get in touch.

 Keen to contribute to the operation a top-notch facility?
 Think this might be the right qualification for your staff?

 To find out more, contact your regional Skills Active learning support advisor.

-Remember, to do this qualification on the job, a Skills Active trainee needs to be working as a volunteer or paid employee in the sport and recreation industry.
+Remember, to do this apprenticeship on the job, a Skills Active trainee needs to be working as a paid employee in the sport, recreation or performing arts industries.